Choi Soo-young: 2017–present: Label change and continued acting

 In 2018, Choi was cast in the Korean-Japanese film Memories of a Dead End and the action comedy film Miss & Mrs. Cops.

-In December 2018, Choi released her solo single, "Winter Breath", which is her first song to be released since her departure from SM Entertainment, with the song's music video made available online on the same day.
+In December 2018, Choi released her solo single, "Winter Breath", which marked her first song release following her departure from SM Entertainment.
 Choi launched her official Twitter and YouTube accounts to commemorate the single's release.

-In May 2019, Choi signed with new agency Saram Entertainment.
+In May 2019, Choi signed with a new agency, Saram Entertainment.
 In February 2020, Choi starred in the OCN drama Tell Me What You Saw.

-In 2020, Choi starred in JTBC romance drama Run On.
+Following the release of Tell Me What You Saw in 2020, Choi starred in the JTBC romance drama Run On.
 Then in 2021, she starred alongside Choi Tae-joon in the Naver TV romantic comedy series So I Married the Anti-fan, based on the manhwa of the same name and appeared in the Netflix original series Move to Heaven.

-In 2022, she starred in the KBS2 drama If You Wish Upon Me in the role of a nurse at hospice.
-Choi participated in Girls' Generation's fifteenth anniversary album Forever 1 (2022), with her co-writing the songs "Seventeen" and "Villain" for the album.
+In 2022, she starred in the KBS2 drama If You Wish Upon Me in the role of a hospice nurse.
+Choi participated in Girls' Generation's fifteenth anniversary album Forever 1 (2022), co-writing the songs "Seventeen" and "Villain" for the album.

-On August 29, 2024, Saram Entertainment announced that Choi would be releasing her Japanese debut maxi single titled "Unstoppable" on October 30.
+On August 29, 2024, Saram Entertainment announced that Choi would be releasing her Japanese debut maxi single, titled "Unstoppable", on October 30, 2024.

+In 2025, Choi starred opposite Kim Jae-yong in the ENA romance drama I Dol I. She played Maeng Se-na, a lawyer and boy group fangirl.

 Personal life

-Choi has been dating actor Jung Kyung-ho since 2013.
+Choi was in a relationship with actor Jung Kyung-ho from 2012 to 2026.

 Philanthropy

 Choi has engaged in various philanthropic activities.
 In 2012, she was appointed as ambassador to Korea's Retinitis Pigmentosa Society along with her bandmates Tiffany, Taeyeon and Seohyun.
-At the end of that year, she launched a fundraising campaign with cable channel QTV for patients of the disease.
-Since then, she has continued to serve as ambassador while conducting sponsorship events and supporting the research on treatment of patients.
+At the end of 2012, she launched a fundraising campaign with cable channel QTV for patients of Retinitis Pigmentosa.
+Since then, she has continued to serve as ambassador while conducting sponsorship events and supporting research on the disease.

 In 2016, Choi launched a clothing brand called Beaming Effect with the aim to raise awareness for Retinitis Pigmentosa.
-She has held several charity bazaars throughout the years and donated the proceeds towards research for treatment of the disease.
+She has held several charity bazaars throughout the years and donated the proceeds towards research for treatment.
 Notably, she held a funding with Kakao, a charity bazaar and a charity concert featuring various artists in 2017.

 Choi has also been appointed ambassador to the Korean Day of Overcoming Rare Diseases, the Social Welfare Council and the National Disability Awareness Improvement Campaign.
-In 2014, she sponsored the operation cost of a person with heart disease after playing the role of someone who received a heart transplant through organ donation in her drama My Spring Days.
+In 2014, she sponsored the operation cost for an individual with heart disease after playing the role of someone who received a heart transplant through organ donation in her drama My Spring Days.